Samic8/samdawson.dev/src/articles/tailwind-purgecss.md

 date: "2019-08-09"
 ---

-**Update:** I found simpler solution then mentioned in the original article using the _purgeOnly_ option in [gatsby-plugin-purgecss](https://www.gatsbyjs.org/packages/gatsby-plugin-purgecss/?=purgecss).
+**Update:** I found a simpler solution then mentioned in the original article using the _purgeOnly_ option in [gatsby-plugin-purgecss](https://www.gatsbyjs.org/packages/gatsby-plugin-purgecss/?=purgecss).

 ```js
 // gatsby-config.js